-On a positive note, although using the 1-halo term for cosmological constraints is not usual in traditional galaxy surveys.
-However this has been done routinely in other domains.
+On a positive note, although using the 1-halo term for cosmology is not (yet) usual in galaxy surveys, this has been done routinely in other surveys.
 For example in the case of analyses of the thermal Sunyaev-Zel'dovich (tSZ) effect, the angular power spectrum is entirely dominated by the 1-halo term on all scales that have been observed to date.
 And cosmological constraints have been extracted out of the tSZ power spectrum for instance by \cite{Planck2013-SZmap,Planck2015-SZmap}.
 It has been shown that there is a high interest in analysing higher order statistics : for instance in \cite{Planck2013-SZmap} the tSZ bispectrum gave cosmological constraints of comparable power to those of the power spectrum, both analyses being in fact limited by uncertainties in the astrophysics of the cluster gas.
 Furthermore, \cite{Hurier2017} showed that the tSZ bispectrum, power spectrum and cluster counts have a great synergy that breaks degeneracies between cosmological and astrophysical parameters.

-In the case of the galaxy power spectrum, \cite{Lacasa2019b} studied the galaxy angular power spectrum and showed that the inclusion of non-Gaussian covariance terms in the covariance decreases the degeneracies between cosmological and HOD parameters, and \cite{Lacasa2016} showed that the inclusion of cluster counts allows to break some of these degeneracies.
+Furthermore, in the case of galaxy surveys \cite{Lacasa2019b} studied the galaxy angular power spectrum and showed that the inclusion of non-Gaussian covariance terms in the covariance decreases the degeneracies between cosmological and HOD parameters. \cite{Lacasa2016} also showed that the inclusion of cluster counts allows to break some of these degeneracies.
 So disentangling these two informations could be possible in the 1-halo dominated regime.

-I conclude that there is high interest in pushing the analyses of galaxy clustering to scales of a few Mpc$^{-1}$ to 10 Mpc$^{-1}$, dominated by the 1-halo term.
-This regime will be measured "for free" with future high resulution surveys of the large scale structure, and it does contain cosmological information which can be disentangled from the astrophysical modeling.
-Reaching these scales will allow much better understanding of Dark Energy, decreasing error bars by a factor of a few compared to the perturbative regime.
-High order statistics and probe combination with clusters will bring even more improvement and break some of the remaining degeneracies with astrophysics.
+In conclusion there is high interest in pushing the analyses of galaxy clustering to scales of a few Mpc$^{-1}$ to 10 Mpc$^{-1}$, dominated by the 1-halo term.
+Especially considering that this regime will be measured "for free" with future high resolution surveys of the large scale structure.